Kanegraffiti/LessonPlans/Information Technology/Week3_Information_Technology_Lesson_Plan_JSS1-3.md

 - **Class:** JSS 2
 - **Duration:** 45 minutes
 - **Period:** Second
-- **Topic:** Operating Systems
+- **Topic:** Number System
-- **Subtopic:** Definition, Examples, and Functions of Operating Systems
+- **Subtopic:** Types of Number Systems Used in Computing
-- **Reference Materials:** NERDC Information Technology for Junior Secondary Schools JSS 2; Computer Studies for Nigerian Schools; Operating Systems textbooks and manuals
+- **Reference Materials:** NERDC Information Technology for JSS 2; Digital Logic Design Textbook; Computing Fundamentals Workbook
-- **Instructional Materials:** Laptop or desktop computer, projector, charts showing operating system logos, screenshots of operating system interfaces
+- **Instructional Materials:** Base conversion charts, number system flashcards, interactive base conversion software, worksheets
-- **Entry Behaviour:** Students have used mobile phones or computers and can mention system names like Windows or Android.
+- **Entry Behaviour:** Students can count numbers using the decimal system and have been introduced to binary digits.
 - **Behavioural Objectives:** By the end of the lesson, students should be able to:
-  1. Define an operating system clearly.
+  1. Define a number system and identify base values.
-  2. List at least five examples of operating systems across devices.
+  2. List different number systems relevant to computing.
-  3. Explain three major functions of an operating system.
+  3. Convert numbers between decimal and binary, octal, or hexadecimal bases.
-  4. Identify operating system interfaces from screenshots or live demonstration.
+  4. Explain why computers use binary representation.
-  5. Describe how operating systems manage hardware, software, and user interaction.
+  5. Solve simple class exercises involving mixed base conversions.

 ### Lesson Presentation

-**Step 1 – Introduction:** Teacher displays a powered-on computer and asks students what makes the computer respond to user commands.
+**Step 1 – Introduction:** Teacher writes numbers in decimal, binary, and hexadecimal forms on the board and asks students to spot differences.

-**Step 2 – Presentation:** Teacher defines an operating system as the main software that manages computer hardware and software resources.
+**Step 2 – Presentation:** Teacher defines a number system as a set of symbols and rules for representing numbers and explains base values.

-**Step 3 – Explanation:** Teacher lists examples of operating systems such as Windows, macOS, Linux, Android, iOS, and Chrome OS, explaining where each is used.
+**Step 3 – Explanation:** Teacher describes decimal (base 10), binary (base 2), octal (base 8), and hexadecimal (base 16) systems, highlighting symbols and place values.

-**Step 4 – Application:** Teacher demonstrates how the operating system manages files, runs applications, and handles input/output; students identify the functions being carried out.
+**Step 4 – Application:** Students practise converting numbers between bases using worksheets and digital tools; teacher guides them through worked examples.

-**Step 5 – Evaluation:** Teacher asks students to define an operating system, name examples, and state its functions.
+**Step 5 – Evaluation:** Teacher gives quick oral questions on identifying bases and converting simple numbers to check understanding.

 ### Content Summary

-1. An **operating system (OS)** is software that controls computer hardware, runs applications, and manages user interaction.
+1. A **number system** is a method of representing numbers using symbols and positional values.
-2. Examples include **Windows, macOS, Linux, Android, iOS, and Chrome OS**.
+2. Computing uses **decimal**, **binary**, **octal**, and **hexadecimal** systems.
-3. Major functions: **managing hardware resources**, **providing a user interface**, **running and coordinating application software**, and **handling file management and security**.
+3. Binary is used by computers because it matches the **two-state (on/off)** nature of electronic circuits.
-4. Without an OS, computer hardware cannot function effectively for users.
+4. Conversion between systems follows **place value rules** and **division or multiplication methods**.

 ### Conclusion

-Teacher summarises that the operating system is the backbone of every computer system and mobile device.
+Teacher stresses that understanding number systems is essential for learning computer programming and data representation.

 ### Student Lesson Notes

-- An **operating system** makes the computer work by linking hardware with applications.
+- A **number system** uses symbols and rules to represent values.
-- Examples are **Windows**, **macOS**, **Linux**, **Android**, **iOS**, and **Chrome OS**.
+- Important systems in computing are **decimal**, **binary**, **octal**, and **hexadecimal**.
-- The OS **manages memory and devices**, **provides menus and icons**, **runs programs**, and **protects files**.
+- Computers use **binary** because electronic circuits work with two states.
-- Every digital device needs an OS to function properly.
+- We convert numbers by using **division, multiplication, and place values**.

 ### Assignment

-List five devices you use daily and write the operating system each device uses, if known.
+Convert the following numbers: (a) 45₁₀ to binary, (b) 110101₂ to decimal, (c) 157₈ to decimal, (d) 2F₁₆ to decimal.

 DETAILED LESSON PLAN – JSS 3
 -----------------------------

-- **Date:** Friday, 3rd October 2025
+- **Date:** Thursday, 2nd October 2025
 - **Class:** JSS 3
 - **Duration:** 45 minutes
 - **Period:** Third
-- **Topic:** Computer Career Opportunities
+- **Topic:** Computer Viruses
-- **Subtopic:** Functions of Major Computer Professional Bodies
+- **Subtopic:** Meaning and Types of Computer Viruses
-- **Reference Materials:** NERDC Information Technology for JSS 3; Computer Studies for Junior Secondary Schools; Internet resources on ICT professional bodies
+- **Reference Materials:** NERDC Information Technology for JSS 3; Computer Security Basics Textbook; Antivirus Software Manuals
-- **Instructional Materials:** Charts or slides showing logos of professional bodies (NCS, CPN, NITDA, IEEE, ACM); information sheets; short video clips
+- **Instructional Materials:** Virus classification chart, screenshots of infected systems, antivirus software demo, case study handouts
-- **Entry Behaviour:** Students know some careers in computing like programming and networking.
+- **Entry Behaviour:** Students have used school computers and understand the importance of saving files safely.
 - **Behavioural Objectives:** By the end of the lesson, students should be able to:
-  1. Identify major computer professional bodies in Nigeria and internationally.
+  1. Define a computer virus.
-  2. Describe the primary functions of each professional body.
+  2. Identify at least five types of computer viruses.
-  3. Explain how professional bodies support computer practitioners and the ICT industry.
+  3. Explain how each virus type spreads and affects computer systems.
-  4. State the benefits of joining professional bodies for career development.
+  4. Suggest preventive measures against virus infections.
-  5. Appreciate ethical standards promoted by professional bodies.
+  5. Analyse a case study to recommend solutions for infected systems.

 ### Lesson Presentation

-**Step 1 – Introduction:** Teacher shows logos of professional bodies and asks students if they recognise any of them.
+**Step 1 – Introduction:** Teacher narrates a scenario where a school computer lab experiences slow performance and missing files, asking students for possible causes.

-**Step 2 – Presentation:** Teacher lists professional bodies such as the Nigeria Computer Society (NCS), Computer Professionals Registration Council of Nigeria (CPN), National Information Technology Development Agency (NITDA), Institute of Electrical and Electronics Engineers (IEEE), and Association for Computing Machinery (ACM).
+**Step 2 – Presentation:** Teacher defines a computer virus as a malicious program that replicates itself and damages or alters computer operations.

-**Step 3 – Explanation:** Teacher explains the functions of each body: setting standards, regulating practitioners, promoting research, offering training, and protecting the public.
+**Step 3 – Explanation:** Teacher discusses virus types such as file infector, boot sector, macro, polymorphic, worm, and Trojan horse, outlining their characteristics and effects.

-**Step 4 – Application:** Students work in groups to research one assigned professional body using provided information sheets and present the functions to the class.
+**Step 4 – Application:** Students examine case studies of virus attacks, identify virus types, and propose appropriate preventive or corrective actions.

-**Step 5 – Evaluation:** Teacher quizzes students on the names and functions of the professional bodies discussed.
+**Step 5 – Evaluation:** Teacher asks students to define viruses, name types, and explain protection methods.

 ### Content Summary

-1. **Professional bodies** organise people working in computer careers and set standards for practice.
+1. A **computer virus** is a malicious program that can replicate and spread across computers, causing harm or data loss.
-2. **NCS** promotes IT development in Nigeria; **CPN** regulates computer professionals; **NITDA** formulates IT policies; **IEEE** supports global technology innovations; **ACM** advances computing research and education.
+2. Virus types include **file infector**, **boot sector**, **macro**, **polymorphic**, **worm**, and **Trojan horse** programs.
-3. Functions include **certification**, **training**, **research support**, **policy development**, and **ethical guidance**.
+3. Viruses spread through **infected files**, **removable media**, **internet downloads**, and **email attachments**.
-4. Membership benefits practitioners through **networking**, **professional recognition**, and **career growth**.
+4. Prevention methods: **install antivirus software**, **update systems**, **avoid suspicious links**, **scan storage devices**, and **back up data**.

 ### Conclusion

-Teacher encourages students to aspire to join professional bodies as they pursue ICT careers.
+Teacher highlights that informed users follow safe computing practices to prevent virus attacks.

 ### Student Lesson Notes

-- Professional bodies guide and control the practice of computer professionals.
+- A **computer virus** is a harmful program that spreads and damages systems.
-- Examples include **NCS, CPN, NITDA, IEEE, and ACM**.
+- Types include **file infectors**, **boot sector viruses**, **macro viruses**, **worms**, and **Trojan horses**.
-- They **set standards**, **provide training**, **support research**, **regulate members**, and **promote ethics**.
+- Viruses spread through **infected files**, **removable media**, and **unsafe internet activities**.
-- Belonging to a professional body improves **career opportunities** and **public trust**.
+- Protection methods include **antivirus software**, **regular updates**, **safe browsing**, and **data backups**.

 ### Assignment

-Create a chart listing five computer professional bodies, their country or region, and one major function of each.
+Write a report describing three virus incidents you have heard about, the virus types involved, and how each could have been prevented.